Bringing islands of the world into the classroom

 - Guðrún Þóra Gunnarsdóttir, Director of the Icelandic Tourism Research Centre in Akureyri, Iceland;

 - Dr. Andrew Jennings, programme leader and lecturer in the MLitt in Island Studies from the University of Highlands and Islands and who is based in the Shetland Islands;

 - Dr. Gerard Prinsen, Senior Lecturer, School of People, Environment and Planning, Massey University in Wellington, New Zealand;

-- Dr. Jim Randall, Professor of Island Studies, Master of Arts in Island Studies Program at UPEI; UNESCO Chair in Island Studies and Sustainability.
+- Dr. Jim Randall, Professor Emeritus, University of Prince Edward Island (Island Studies); UNESCO Chair in Island Studies and Sustainability 2016–2021.